wustlxp/Applied_Data_Science/README.md

        For ease of reading, the file shows all the predefined functions at the beginning of pipeline.ipynb.
        path: ...\src\models\pipeline.ipynb

-#### Project difficulties:

-Data is scattered in multiple excel files
-Predictors are not suitable for direct use and require more feature engineering The information brought by the time series should be fully exploited Evaluation method: Submissions are evaluated by root mean squared error (RMSE).
-True target values are clipped into [0,20] range.

 #### Project Organization
 ------------